Michael Walker, Baron Walker of Aldringham: Early military career

 After attending the Royal Military Academy Sandhurst, Walker was commissioned into the Royal Anglian Regiment as a second lieutenant on 29 July 1966.
 He served as a platoon commander with the 1st Battalion and was promoted to lieutenant on 29 January 1968.
 In 1969 he was posted to Cyprus for a two-year tour, and served in Northern Ireland during The Troubles, before attending the Staff College, Camberley.
 He was promoted to captain on 29 July 1972.

-After serving in a staff position at the Ministry of Defence (MoD), Walker was promoted to major at the end of 1976, and rejoined 1st Battalion, to become a company commander, based in Tidworth, Wiltshire.
+After serving in a staff position at the Ministry of Defence (MoD), Walker was promoted to major at the end of 1976, and rejoined the 1st Battalion, to become a company commander, based in Tidworth, Wiltshire.
 In 1979, he took up another staff post at the MoD, after which he was promoted to lieutenant colonel in 1982.
-Until 1985, he served as Military Assistant (MA) to the Chief of the General Staff.
-He was appointed an Officer of the Order of the British Empire (OBE) in the New Year Honours List in December 1984.
+Until 1985, he served as Military Assistant to the Chief of the General Staff.
+He was appointed an Officer of the Order of the British Empire in the 1985 New Year Honours.

 In command of the 1st Battalion from 1985 to 1987, Walker served another tour in Northern Ireland, this time in Derry, and later a tour on Gibraltar.
 He was mentioned in despatches in 1987 "in recognition of gallant and distinguished service" in Northern Ireland.
 Unusually, Walker was promoted directly to brigadier at the end of 1987, without having held the rank of colonel.
-He took command of 20th Armoured Brigade, based in Germany, from 1987 to 1989, before holding the post of Chief of Staff, I Corps between 1989 and 1991.
+He took command of the 20th Armoured Brigade, based in Germany, from 1987 to 1989, before holding the post of chief of staff, I Corps between 1989 and 1991.